Find Stronger Solutions by Crowdsourcing

 What is crowdsourcing?

-Best solutions are then owned by the entity that broadcast the call in the first place–the crowdsourcer–and the winning individuals in the crowd are sometimes rewarded or acknowledged.
+Best solutions are then owned by the entity that broadcast the call in the first place–the crowdsourcer–and winning individuals in the crowd may be rewarded or acknowledged.
 In some cases, this labor is well compensated, either monetarily, with prizes, or with recognition.
-In other cases, the only rewards may be in the form of intellectual satisfaction or thanks for a job well done.
+In other cases, the rewards may be in the form of intellectual satisfaction or thanks for a job well done.

-How is crowdsourcing used for ideation?
+How is crowdsourcing used as an ideation solution?

 Can IdeaScale be used for crowdsourcing?

-Create your own crowdsourcing community quickly and easily with IdeaScale.
+You can create your own crowdsourcing community quickly and easily with IdeaScale.
 It’s a turn-key solution that allows for the submission of simple or complex solutions and the vetting and sorting of ideas so that the best ideas bubble up to the top.

-IdeaScale has been used to gather ideas from the crowd for numerous purposes including new product development, product refinement programs, cost savings ideas, citizen engagement initiatives, citizen journalism programs, customer feedback, challenge-specific work and more.
+IdeaScale has been used to gather ideas from the crowd for numerous purposes including new product development, product refinement programs, cost savings ideas, citizen engagement initiatives, citizen journalism programs, customer feedback, challenge-specific work, and more.